 - Jordan Stevens (Project Title: Nursery Habitat Selection and Abundance of Coregonids in Northern Lake Michigan)

 A background in biology, chemistry, or environmental science with a strong interest in the chemical, physical and biological aspects of aquatic ecosystems.
-Applicants must provide their transcripts and three letters of recommendation.
+Applicants must provide their transcripts and 2-3 letters of recommendation.

 During Summer 2020, each student will receive a stipend of $5,750, lodging provided at CMU and at the CMU Biological Station, and meals provided in the cafeteria.
 Funding of up to $500 is available to reimburse each student for travel costs to the REU site.